triton-inference-server/fil_backend/README.md

 - `max_batch_size`: The maximum number of samples to process in a batch.
-In general, FIL's efficient handling of even large forest models means that this value can be quite high (2^13 in the example), but this may need to be reduced if you find that you are exhausting system resources.
+In general, FIL's efficient handling of even large forest models means that this value can be quite high (2^13 in the example), but this may need to be reduced for your particular hardware configuration if you find that you are exhausting system resources (such as GPU or system RAM).
 (NOTE: Due to a [current bug](https://github.com/wphicks/triton_fil_backend/issues/40), this value should not be set to 16384 or higher.
 - `input`: This configuration block specifies information about the input